-prior belief rises \rightarrow Joe's posterior belief rises, conditional on a given action by Ike.
-(1)
+Prior belief rises → Joe's posterior belief rises, conditional on a given action by Ike.
+(PM)

-While posterior monotonicity is a compelling property, it can fail in a herding model since actions generate endogenous signals: For at higher prior beliefs, Ike takes any action for less favorable private signals, and so his action less strongly endorses the high state.
+While (PM) is a compelling property, it can fail in a herding model since actions generate endogenous signals: for at higher prior beliefs, Ike takes any action for less favourable private signals, and so his action less strongly endorses the high state.
 For some signal distributions, this swamps the direct effect of a higher prior public belief.

-Proposition 4 establishes that a log-concavity condition (LC) met by standard continuous signal distributions is equivalent to posterior monotonicity.
-Posterior monotonicity failures play a pivotal role in many applications of the herding model, as SS showed that delayed cascades (i.e., starting after period one) can arise only when posterior monotonicity fails.
-In other words, the discrete signal distribution in BHW was not merely illustrative, but forced the delayed cascades.
+Proposition 4 establishes that a log-concavity condition (LC) met by standard continuous signal distributions is equivalent to (PM).
+(PM) failures play a pivotal role in many applications of the herding model, as SS showed that delayed cascades (i.e. starting after period one) can arise only when (PM) fails.
+In other words, the discrete signal distribution in BHW was not merely illustrative but forced the delayed cascades.
 Condition (LC) rules out delayed cascades.

 4. Contrarianism.
 We conclude by exploring how the planner skews action choices at the margin.
 In the standard selfish herding model, everyone is indifferent between adjacent actions at fixed cutoff posterior beliefs.
-Proposition 5 deduces from posterior monotonicity that contrarian behavior is efficient - the planner's cutoff private belief rises in the public belief.
+Proposition 5 deduces from (PM) that contrarian behaviour is efficient-the planner's cutoff private belief rises in the public belief.
 This finding arises in every period, and so is testable, such as done in Celen and Kariv (2004).
 So a high action should be discouraged more as the public belief rises.
 Intuitively, at a higher public belief, the lower action is less likely, and so is more of a surprise.
 Thus, it is informationally more valuable.
-But when posterior monotonicity fails, the logic fails.
-At the higher public belief, with fixed cutoff, the posterior actually falls, which is already the desired effect - the planner needs not add to that.
+But when (PM) fails, the logic fails.
+At the higher public belief, with fixed cutoff, the posterior actually falls, which is already the desired effect-the planner needs not add to that.

-Related Literature.
+RELATED LITERATURE.
 Banerjee (1992) first proposed a remedy for the social learning externality: conceal early actions.
 Our planner could choose to imitate concealment by dictating the resulting signal-to-action maps, but ignoring available information is in general suboptimal from the planner's own single-person decision problem perspective.2 Centrally planned social learning is a topical and important problem, and new optimal mechanisms have recently been explored in applied settings.3

-(a) Actions as Signals.
+(a) ACTIONS AS SIGNALS.
 Our informational design problem may resemble the problem at the core of Bayesian persuasion (Kamenica and Gentzkow, 2011): in each period, our planner precommits to a state-dependent distribution over the actions that carry public signals to successive agents.
-In case 2 of the example in §2, the Professor partitions his private signals into one of two messages - one for each action - to maximize his Student's value.
-So a Bayesian persuasion problem transpires in every period of our model, but where (i) the objective function is the endogenous value function, and (ii) the distribution over public signal realizations is constrained by the exogenously given private signal distribution and the number of available private actions.
+In case 2 of the example in Section 2, the Professor partitions his private signals into one of two messages-one for each action-to maximize his Student's value.
+So, a Bayesian persuasion problem transpires in every period of our model, but where (1) the objective function is the endogenous value function and (2) the distribution over public signal realizations is constrained by the exogenously given private signal distribution and the number of available private actions.

-2Doyle (2010) explores a planner's problem in Chamley and Gale's endogenous-timing herding model.
-3Actions include an unobserved information acquisition decision in Glazer, Kremer, and Perry (2015).
+^{2.} Doyle (2010) explores a planner's problem in Chamley and Gale's endogenous-timing herding model.

+^{3.} Actions include an unobserved information acquisition decision in Glazer et al. (2015).